Division Staff Contacts

-The long-term goals of the division are to leverage data, methods, and technologies to answer fundamental biological questions, to develop a more robust computing infrastructure for the biomedical research community, and to promote and facilitate the development and use of new biophysical, computational, and experimental technologies in biomedical research.
+The long-term goals of the division are to leverage data, methods, and technologies to answer fundamental biological questions, to develop a more robust infrastructure for the biomedical research community, and to promote and facilitate the development and use of new biophysical, computational, and experimental technologies in biomedical research.

-The division has three components: the Biomedical Technology Branch, the Biophysics Branch, and the Bioinformatics and Computational Biology Branch.
+The division includes the Biomedical Technology Branch, the Biophysics Branch, and the Bioinformatics and Computational Biology Branch.

-Research areas NIGMS supports within this division and contact names are listed on the
+Research areas that NIGMS supports within this division and contact names are listed on the

 Contacts by Research Area page.
 For a list of all BBCB staff and links to their biographical sketches, see the

 Division Staff Contacts page.

-NIH Biomedical Information Science and Technology Initiative and collaborates with the National Science Foundation to support programs in mathematical biology.
+National Science Foundation to support a program in mathematical biology.

 This branch supports research to discover, create, and develop innovative technologies for biomedical research.
-Technology development often requires multidisciplinary and team-oriented approaches and can lead to new or improved instrument and methods development that has broad application to medical research.
-Areas of emphasis include computational infrastructure, molecular and cellular imaging and dynamics, and technologies to elucidate structural and functional biology, methods to engineer and manipulate cells, and bioanalytical technologies to interrogate cellular composition and function.
+Technology development often requires multidisciplinary and team-oriented approaches and can lead to new or improved instruments and methods that have broad application to medical research.
+Areas of emphasis include computational tools and resources, molecular and cellular imaging and dynamics, and technologies to elucidate structural and functional biology, methods to engineer and manipulate cells, and bioanalytical technologies to interrogate cellular composition and function.
 The branch also participates in BBCB Division management of centers and resources that provide the research community with access to biomedical technology.

-This branch supports studies that apply techniques and principles derived from the physical sciences to examine structures and structure-function relationships in biology.
-Areas of emphasis in biophysical research include the development and application of physical and theoretical techniques to biological problems from the molecular to cellular level of organization, and the application of engineering science and technology to the development of improved methods of measurement and analysis for physiological and biomedical research.
+This branch supports research that applies quantitative principles and techniques to elucidate structures and structure-function relationships in fundamental biology.
+Areas of emphasis include application of physical and theoretical concepts to biological problems from the molecular to cellular level and development of improved methods of measurement and analysis for use by the broader biomedical research community.
 Of interest are new applications of established techniques and the modification of existing instrumentation to yield improved resolution, sensitivity, or accuracy.
-Central problems include the fundamentals of molecular properties and interactions; relationships between sequences and molecular structures, dynamics, and functions; assembly and mechanism of supramolecular structures including cellular membranes, cytoskeleton, and viruses; and discovery of ways to selectively influence biological processes based on these structures.

 For more information about the NIGMS Division of Biophysics, Biomedical Technology, and Computational Biosciences, contact: